protojour/domain-engine/docs/src/map.md

 ## `@match map`

 If one map arm is preceded by the `@match` modifier, the semantics change to a _one-way_ map, its arms allow _non-equivalence_.
-Creating a one-way map doesn't mean an equivalence _can't_ exist, it just describes a partial mapping.
+Creating a one-way map doesn't mean an equivalence _can't_ exist, it just describes a partial mapping which does.

 Let's say `Person` only had the properties `'Name'` and `'Born'`, and that a value for `'rip'` is required (maybe they're Roman citizens):